Alkimik9000/api-start-express-ts/README.md

 ## ------- RESTful API Sample Project ------- ##

-The RESTful API I have developed utilizes Node.js, Express, and TypeScript to create a local server with data available through an endpoint.
-The project showcases the testing process for the sample API.
+The RESTful API I have developed utilizes Node.js, Express, and TypeScript.
+With this API, you can create a local server to access data through an endpoint.
+The project also includes a testing process applied to the sample API.

 ### 🚀 Features ###